mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-05-Identity-Lifecycle-Management/README.md

 - Least privilege
 - Controlled onboarding
 - Controlled department transfers
-- Controlled offboarding
+- Controlled account handling
 - Group-based access assignment
 - Reduced orphaned account risk
 - Cleaner audit review
 - Separation of identity placement and access assignment
+- Correction of misaligned access

-A user account should not keep access from a previous department after changing roles.
+A user account should not keep access from a previous or incorrect department.

-A departing user account should not remain enabled after offboarding.
+A lifecycle account action should be deliberate, documented, and tied to a business reason.

 ---